 Note.
-From 6 April 2016 the Scottish Government became responsible for setting their own rates of income Tax.
-Where the Scottish rate of income tax is applicable it will include an S prefix to the tax code.
+From 6 April 2016 the Scottish Government became responsible for setting its own rates of income Tax.
+Where the Scottish rate of income tax is applicable we will include an S prefix to the tax code.
 The total rate for Scottish taxpayers is the amount of income tax a Scottish taxpayer will pay on their non-savings and non-dividend income.

 All savings and dividend income is taxed at the same rates for all taxpayers regardless of the taxpayer’s residency status.

 Since 6 April 2016 banks and Building Societies have paid interest gross.

 HMRC is responsible for identifying if an individual is a resident of Scotland and entitled to the Scottish rate of income tax.

 Further information on the Scottish rates of income tax is given at PAYE100035

 Making amendments to a code for CY and CY+1